gcallah/JohnGray/papers/callahan.md

 The essay "The Strange Death of Tory England" deals with the British Conservative party undermining its own base by embracing neoliberalism.
-While much of the essay deals with particulars of British politics, it does further illustrate Gray's move away from Thatcherism, as well as presenting an example of the truth that unfettered markets are not friendly towards social cohesion.
+While much of the essay deals with particulars of British politics, it does further illustrate Gray's move away from Thatcherism, as well as the fact that unfettered markets are not friends of social cohesion.

 The next essay, "After Social Democracy," argues that, whether one approves or disapprove of Thatcherism, its "consequences for political life in Britain" are "irreversible" (1997, p.
 11).
 Gray sees no possibility of Britain